 When it comes to laser engraving on wood, the sequence of staining before engraving or vice versa is a matter of debate among craftsmen and artisans.
 However, there are several compelling reasons why staining before engraving is often recommended for achieving optimal results.

 In this article, we’ll delve into the best wood for staining, the steps to stain wood for laser engraving, and the advantages of staining wood prior to laser engraving.
+Here’s everything you need to know about when to stain wood for laser engraving.

 Table of Contents